 Step 7: Managing Cash Flow

-Since Steps 1 until Step 3 has been discussed in the previous chapter, let’s start with Step 4!
+Since Steps 1 until Step 3 have been discussed in the previous chapter, let’s start with Step 4!

 Step 4: Maintaining Your Property